Cyclone Ilsa: Stranded Indonesian fishermen rescued after six days without food

 - Published

-Eleven Indonesian fishermen have been rescued after surviving for six days without food or water on a tiny island off Australia's coast, officials say.
+Eleven Indonesian fishermen have been rescued after surviving for six days without food or water on a tiny island off Australia's coast.

-The Australian Maritime Safety Authority says they were airlifted to safety on Monday from Bedwell Island, some 330km (205 miles) west from the town of Broome, Western Australia.
+The Australian Maritime Safety Authority said they were airlifted to safety on Monday from Bedwell Island, some 330km (205 miles) west of the town of Broome in Western Australia.

 But nine others are feared dead.